FarmhouseFest/farmhousefest.com/2015/festival/index.md

 				{% endfor %}

 			</ul>
-			<h3 class="styled secondary full-width">And More To Come!</h3>
+			<h3 class="styled secondary full-width"><a href="/2015/beer/">And Even More!</a></h3>
 		</div>

 		<div class="panel light">
 			<h2 class="styled">We Chose Good Beer</h2>

 			<p>Being a style-forward festival, we’re focusing only on Saisons, Wild-Ales and Sours.
-Don't expect to find your typical IPAs, Lagers or Stouts at this Fest... unless they're a little wild.</p>
+Don't expect to find your typical IPAs, Lagers or Stouts at this Fest&#8230; unless they're a little wild.</p>

 			<p>What about the breweries?
-Hand picked by a collection of beer nerds as picky as you are.
-Only breweries with the chops to produce great on-style beer were invited.</p>
+As a small festival, we aren't able to invite all of the great BC breweries, so only select breweries who brew these styles were hand-picked to be a part of this year's event.</p>
 		</div>